 Additionally, pack plenty of drinking water as the average daily high in the summer gets up to 105+ degrees Fahrenheit.
 Electrolyte supplements are also a good idea, as the high altitude and sunlight makes it easy to become dehydrated quickly.

-Regarding what sort of flies to keep in your creel, the best results for Zion National Park are generally obtained using nymphs and terrestrials.
+Regarding what sort of flies to keep in your box, the best results for Zion National Park are generally obtained using nymphs and terrestrials.
 The local trout are hatchery stock, and so tend to strike at most food since it can be hard to come by just after stocking and during the hot summer months as well.

-Zion National Park Fly Box
+Best Flies for Zion National Park

 Here are some recommended flies that have proven effective for fishing in the Zion National Park region: